What good is all the makeup or cute clothing you wear if you're not healthy on the inside?

 Meditation is all about the pursuit of nothingness.
 It's like the ultimate rest.
 It's better than the best sleep you've ever had.
 It's a quieting of the mind.
 It sharpens everything, especially your appreciation of your surroundings.
 It keeps life fresh. --Hugh Jackman

-I like to do different things for exercise because doing the same thing everything is boring for me.
-One day I'll go running, another day I'll go on YouTube and find a Zumba video, and another day I'll lift dumbbells.
+I like to do different things for exercise because doing the same thing every day is boring for me.
+One day I'll go running, another day I'll go on YouTube and find a Zumba video, and another day I'll lift weights.
 Here are tips I've shared to stay motivated and inspired to exercise.

 All of these habits have to be done on a consistent basis to reap the benefits.
 If you have to, write them on your To Do list in the morning or post reminders around the house so that they're embedded into your subconscious.
 They say it takes about 21 days to form a habit, then after that they'll become a part of your normal daily routine.